WebmakerrInc/webmakerr/uipress/readme.txt

 == Changelog ==

-= 3.5.08 =
+= 3.6.0 =
 * Release Date 13 May 2025*

-* Fixed potential security issue with forms block.
+* Merged the UiPress Lite and UiPress Pro codebases into a single plugin.
-* Removed the ability to send form data to from form blocks.
+* Bundled all Pro assets, blocks, and admin extensions directly with UiPress.
-* Fixed issue with woocommerce header on mobile
+* Updated activation, translation, and update routines to support the unified build.

 = 3.5.07 =
 * Release Date 20 March 2025*